awkwong-whi/lp-aws-saml/README.md

 ## Usage

 First you will need to look up the LastPass SAML configuration ID for the AWS instance you wish to control.
-This can be obtained from the generated Launch URL: if the launch URL is ```https://lastpass.com/saml/launch/cfg/25``` then the configuration ID is ```25```.
+There are two types of configuration ID's
+supported:

+* Legacy SAML Configuration ID (numeric)
+* Application ID from identity.lastpass.com (GUID)

 Then launch the tool to login to lastpass.
-You will be prompted for password and optionally the AWS role to assume:
+You will be prompted for password and optionally the AWS role to assume.

+Once completed, the ```aws``` tool may be used to execute commands as that user by specifying the appropriate profile.

+### Legacy SAML Configuration ID

+The Legacy SAML Configuration ID can be obtained from the generated Launch URL. if the launch URL is ```https://lastpass.com/saml/launch/cfg/25``` then the configuration ID is ```25```.

+Example:

 ```
 $ ./lp-aws-saml.py user@example.com 25